Roxburgh Branch: Closure and demolition

-Subsequently, the Lands and Survey Department disposed of much of the Rail corridor land to adjoining landowners through the early 1970s, although current title searches still reveal in nearly all cases the former route of the line to this day.
-Looking at Google Earth in 2007 one can easily trace the line through the countryside by zooming in, seeing cuttings, formations and even some railway building structures.
+Subsequently, the Lands and Survey Department disposed of much of the rail corridor land to adjoining landowners through the early 1970s, although current title searches still reveal in nearly all cases the former route of the line to this day.
 For a while, in 1968/1969 there was a suggestion of using the old Big Hill rail tunnel, south of Beaumont, as a bypass over Big Hill for heavy trucks.
 The one-lane nature of the tunnel and its restrictive height meant that the high stock transporting trucks of the era would be unable to use it so effectively the idea foundered and the tunnel was never used again.
 However, as described below there is hope that this tunnel may see use again – at least as part of a proposed rail trail.
 Other parts of the line though were investigated for use also by the Ministry Of Works, the National Road Board and the Tuapeka County Council.
 This included potentially a suggestion of re-diverting SH8 up the east side of the Clutha River to Millers Flat, general road easements/realignments at old level crossings and the installation of crawler lanes for heavy truck vehicles.
 Some of these came to fruition but it was not until 2000 that the old formation up the Beaumont Gorge was turned into a minor public road, the Millennium track, which may form part of a future rail trail on the Roxburgh Branch.